jshepley14/zombieGame/README.md

 Joe Shepley and Graham Hazlett

 System Recommendations: Windows XP or Higher or Mac.
 2.4GHz; 2GB RAM.
 Necessary Program Installation: Requires Java 1.7 for Windows or Mac, and a copy of Zombie Hunter src, with all picture files.
+I did not put the picture files on github because I didn't want to take up space.
+If you would like the picture files, please e-mail me.

 Game Objective: